Metronidazole: History

 The drug was initially developed by Rhône-Poulenc in the 1950s and licensed to G.D.
 Searle.
 Searle was acquired by Pfizer in 2003.
 The original patent expired in 1982, but evergreening reformulation occurred thereafter.

 Brand name

-In India, it is sold under the brand name Metrogyl, Metrogyl ER,and Flagyl.
-In Bangladesh, it is available as Amodis, Amotrex, Dirozyl, Filmet, Flagyl, Flamyd, Metra, Metrodol, Metryl, etc. In Pakistan, it is sold under the brand name of Flagyl and Metrozine.
+In India, it is sold under the brand name Metrogyl, Metrogyl ER, and Flagyl.
+In Bangladesh, it is available as Amodis, Amotrex, Dirozyl, Filmet, Flagyl, Flamyd, Metco, Metra, Metrodol, Metryl, etc. In Pakistan, it is sold under the brand name of Flagyl and Metrozine.
 In the United States it is sold under the brand name Noritate.
+In Nepal, it is sold under the brand name of Amet, Amigyl, Amiz, Dirozyl, Entagyl, Filmet and Flagyl.

 Synthesis

 2-Methylimidazole (1) may be prepared via the Debus-Radziszewski imidazole synthesis, or from ethylenediamine and acetic acid, followed by treatment with lime, then Raney nickel.
 2-Methylimidazole is nitrated to give 2-methyl-4(5)-nitroimidazole (2), which is in turn alkylated with ethylene oxide or 2-chloroethanol to give metronidazole (3):

 Research

 Metronidazole is researched for its anti-inflammatory and immunomodulatory properties.
 Studies have shown that metronidazole can decrease the production of reactive oxygen species (ROS) and nitric oxide by activated immune cells, such as macrophages and neutrophils.
 Metronidazole's immunomodulatory properties are thought to be related to its ability to decrease the activation of nuclear factor-kappa B (NF-κB), a transcription factor that regulates the expression of pro-inflammatory cytokines, including chemokines, and adhesion molecules.
-Cytokines are small proteins that are secreted by immune cells and play a key role in the immune response.
+Cytokines are small proteins that are secreted by immune cells and are central to the immune response.
 Chemokines are a type of cytokines that act as chemoattractants, meaning they attract and guide immune cells to specific sites in the body where they are needed.
-Cell adhesion molecules play an important role in the immune response by facilitating the interaction between immune cells and other cells in the body, such as endothelial cells, which form the lining of blood vessels.
+Cell adhesion molecules play an important role in the immune response by mediating the interaction between immune cells and other cells in the body, such as endothelial cells, which form the lining of blood vessels.
 By inhibiting NF-κB activation, metronidazole can reduce the production of pro-inflammatory cytokines, such as TNF-alpha, IL-6, and IL-1β.

 Metronidazole has been studied in various immunological disorders, including inflammatory bowel disease, periodontitis, and rosacea.
 In these conditions, metronidazole has been suspected to have anti-inflammatory and immunomodulatory effects that could be beneficial in the treatment of these conditions.
 Despite the success in treating rosacea with metronidazole, the exact mechanism of why metronidazole in rosacea is efficient is not precisely known, i.e., which properties of metronidazole help treat rosacea: antibacterial or immunomodulatory or both, or other mechanism is involved.
 Increased ROS production in rosacea is thought to contribute to the inflammatory process and skin damage, so metronidazole's ability to decrease ROS may explain the mechanism of action in this disease, but this remains speculation.

 Metronidazole is also researched as a potential anti-inflammatory agent in periodontitis treatment.